-What is the difference between Drama and Theatre?
-This unit explores different techniques that can be used to create and design drama and how it can evolve into a piece of theatre ready for performance.
-Students will study scripted drama, performance skills and the building blocks to make original pieces covering a variety of genres and performance styles including Children's Theatre and Comedy.
+Students delve into the immersive realm of theatre.
+This unit explores the different techniques that can be used to create and design drama and how it can evolve into a piece of theatre ready for the stage.
+Students will develop scripts, performance skills, behind the scenes roles and dive deeply into conventions of comedy and Children's theatre.